River Wey, Dorset: Course

 The river is about 12 km long.
 It rises in Upwey, where the spring forms Upwey Wishing Well, at the foot of the South Dorset Downs, a ridge of chalk hills that separate Weymouth from Dorchester.
 Most of the course is in the built-up area of Weymouth, running through the former villages (now suburbs) of Upwey, Broadwey, Nottington, and Radipole, through Radipole Lake and into Weymouth Harbour.
 From source to mouth it falls around 60 m.

 History

 The river has been important since Roman times, when Radipole Lake was used as a reservoir.
 The town of Weymouth was established by two harbour villages (Weymouth itself and Melcombe Regis) either side of the mouth.
-The river was important for milling during the 18th and 19th century, when there were five water mills based along it.
-All five of the millers needed to carefully co-ordinate their activities to ensure a reliable flow of water.
+The river was important for milling during the 18th and 19th centuries, when there were five water mills based along it.
+All five of the millers needed carefully to co-ordinate their activities to ensure a reliable flow of water.